Wednesday, May 25, 2016

 The church towered next to the British Broadcasting Corporation, which had played Christmas carols on the radio all day.
 The old man was looking forward to Her Majesty Queen Elizabeth II’s annual message on the BBC radio on Christmas afternoon.
 There was talk that she might decide to televise her speech next year.

-“For unto us a child is born, unto us a son is given, unto us a son is given, and the government shall be upon his shoulder,” the All Souls Church choir sang from George Frideric Handel’s Messiah
+“For unto us a child is born, unto us a son is given, unto us a son is given,” the All Souls Church choir sang from George Frideric Handel’s Messiah.

 After the service, the old man spotted his neighbors a few pews in front of him, and they looked less than festive.